Xilinx/open-nic/README.md

 version.
 The correspondence between OpenNIC versions and component repository tags are tracked in `script/version.yaml`.

+## Technical Reference Guide

+A technical reference guide describes some of the design details of the implementation of the OpenNIC ([OpenNIC manual](https://github.com/Xilinx/open-nic/blob/main/OpenNIC_manual.docx)).
+The guide primarily describes the details of the architecture for the shell, and it also describes the basic parts of the Linux kernel driver for OpenNIC at a high level.

 ---

 # Copyright Notice and Disclaimer